Blue Collar Crimes

 You Need A Legal Specialist And Trial Lawyer

 To have a chance at winning this fight, you have to counter the evidence the State brings against you.
-This evidence may be manufactured using faulty “scientific” methods supported by State’s expert witnesses.
-Not only will you need your own experts to counter the State’s, but your lawyer must be as familiar with this area of law as the experts.
+This evidence may be manufactured using discredited “scientific” methods meant to mislead.
+This evidence may be supported by expert witnesses employed by the State who will increase the likelihood that the information will be given undue weight.
+It is vital to counter the State’s evidence with experts of your own.
+Your lawyer must have the skill and knowledge to provide a proper counter to the misleading elements of the case against you.

 Are The Stakes High Enough?
 Are Your Rights Important Enough?